 Why be a Christian?
 Those who were members of the church at Colosse decided Christianity was worth it because of who Christ is.
 In this lesson we explore 10 powerful facts about the Christ of the church from Colossians 1:13-20.

 On "National Grandparents Day" we celebrated with our grandparents.
 The Bible has much to say about the foundational influence of grandparents and give us principles to make this relationship "great".

 At times in life we come to a crossroads and our decision shapes our life.
 But even after becoming a Christian, we still have these crossroads.
 Every day we are faced with the challenge to go back and follow the tide of culture or to stand up for Christ.
 This lesson explores those choices from Eph.
 4:17-24.

 You've heard of both of these men, but in John 19 they are found at the foot of the cross preparing the body of Jesus for burial.
 What's so significant about this?
 This lesson explores the great risk and reward of faith these men took to "come out" for Jesus.

-Dr. Stan Reid visited with us for the third lesson in the Summer Series and delivered a great sermon about the valuing all life that God has created.
+Chris McCurley visited with us for the final lesson in the Summer Series and delivered a great sermon about reflecting on our relationship with God.